GAM-team/GAM/docs/Permission-Matches.md

 * `allowfilediscovery|withlink <Boolean>` - Whether a link is required or whether the file can be discovered through search.
 * `emailaddress <RegularExpression>` - For types user and group, the required email address.
 * `emailaddresslist <EmailAddressList>` - For types user and group, a list of required email addresses; any one of which must match.
+* `permissionidlist <PermissionIDListList>` - A list of required permission IDs; any one of which must match.
 * `name|displayname <RegularExpression>` - For types domain, user and group, the displayable name.
 * `domain <RegularExpression>` - For type domain, the required domain name.
 For types user and group, the required domain name in the email address.
 * `notdomain <RegularExpression>` - For type domain, any domain name that doesn't match.
 For types user and group, any domain name that doesn't match in the email address.